AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

  - `Config.permissionExceptions`: Exceptions for commands permissions
  - `Config.botguide`: Bot commands guide link
  - `Config.pmhelp`: Help message said when users pm the bot with no commands
+ - `Config.ignoreRooms:` Room that will be ignored by CommandParser you you can use commands on those rooms.
+For example if you want to log the room without interfering with other bots commands.

 **Language Config**
  - `Config.language`: Set default language